-Now you can see the critical check points in the process and set up actions in case the process strays from the plan.
+Now you can see the critical checkpoints in the process and set up actions in case of the process strays from the plan.

 When you’re making a process management chart, the x’s are called leading indicators or checkpoints in the process, and the Y is the lagging indicator or final checkpoint at the end of a process cycle.
 Basically, you’re dealing with a project dashboard set up to measure the specific metrics you want to monitor to keep the project on track.
 This will show the performance of Y over time.